joatmon08/hashicorp-stack-demoapp/README.md

 Terraform will set up the PKI secrets engine for TLS in the Consul cluster (not the service mesh).

-### Configure Vault for Applications
+### Configure Platform Components for Applications

-Go to the `vault/applications` workspace in Terraform Cloud.
+Go to the `applications` workspace in Terraform Cloud.

 Start a new plan and apply it.